Become a Wholetime Firefighter

 Applicants will undertake a structured interview based on the Firefighter job description and person specification.
 The interview will last for approximately one hour.

 A preparation booklet will be emailed to you when you are invited to this stage.

 We need you to take a full medical assessment prior to joining us.
 We will need you to meet the nationally agreed health and fitness standards for the physically demanding and potentially hazardous role of a Firefighter and to ensure the safety of yourself and others.

 The tests that will be completed on the day will include:

-- A check of your blood pressure and pulse
+- A check of your blood pressure and heart rate

 - Checks of your height, weight and body mass index